-Posted in Health Information on April 29, 2013 by Administrator
+Posted in Health Information on April 29, 2013 by Website

 The risk of preeclampsia is higher in women with chronic hypertension (high blood pressure), but studies have shown that it is far safer to keep a woman's hypertension under control during pregnancy than to risk preeclampsia superimposed on top of uncontrolled chronic hypertension.
 The good news is there are many anti-hypertensive medications, and many of them have been successfully and safely used in pregnancy.